IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 how to demonstrate automata remote control. show them coming back to roost as they leave? meet up with owl

+## Day 2
 #### Riot and Murder
 - At evening, Giltstern issued remote order to recall automata - he needs extras to unload a shipment in time
 - PCs may or may not be at the saltwood docks - either way Gyrfalcon is on a dock further away
+- Macaw got there first, then reappeared later as Gandras.
+Told Bluemoon he will bring a footman for safety but didn't (in order to sneak away as Macaw)
 - Riot events (if you ask anyone it's unclear what happened)
 	- Gandras/Giltstern ordered automata to stand watch - against wraiths, or potential damage from strikers
 	- Some say the riot started bc strikers threw rocks, or bc a wraith was spotted, or the automata just started firing into the crowd